 - Messaging and read receipts are only available with a subscription

 Christian Mingle provides a space for people looking to date within the Chrisitan faith community.
-The interface has a simple, easy-to-use design with a LookBook style feature.
-Users with free memberships can search, browse and read others’ profiles, with a single main photo as the main eye-catcher.
+The interface is simply designed and easy to use.
+Users with free memberships can search, browse, and read others’ profiles, with a single main photo as the main eye-catcher.
 However, they can’t send messages.

 - Customizable profiles